-- Buying the bread: We use standard loaves of Wonder White bread for our evenness of browning and consistency tests; we make sure it has minimum contact with the air so it stays fresh throughout the test.
-For our multigrain test, we use Burgen bread.
+- Buying the bread: We use standard loaves of white bread for our evenness of browning and consistency tests; we make sure it has minimum contact with the air so it stays fresh throughout the test.
+We use a commonly found multigrain bread for the multigrain test.

 - Optimising the toasters: We don't test the toasters right out of the box.
 We first give them a chance to settle in by running them for a cycle (or in accordance with instructions, if available) at ambient room temperature.
 Peter then determines the best browning control settings over a couple of cycles using a standard reference photograph that illustrates the ideal toast colour.

 - Toaster positions: Peter puts the toaster in the most appropriate position from a user's perspective (so that the controls are easily accessible and so on).
 This helps determine the ease of use score.

 - Toaster features: Peter will note any particular features, such as whether there is a high-lift carriage or separate browning controls for four-slice toasters.